 In politics, we are disenchanted by scandals surrounding Rob Ford and the Senate.
 But we know we can change politics from the outside if we have enough people power.
 Especially in ridings with historically close elections, it will take just a fraction of our allies to make the difference between winning and losing political races.

-Then political parties on the right, left and centre will have new incentives to adapt policy for Gen Squeeze as they currently do for retirees, finding reasonable ways to:
+Then political parties on the right, left and center will have new incentives to adapt policy for Gen Squeeze as they currently do for retirees, finding reasonable ways to:

 We can pursue these adaptations while safeguarding medical care and retirement income for our aging population; and do so in ways that use natural resources no faster than the earth can sustain them for next generations.